NathanStrutz/PreciousOnes/src/index.md

 <div class="row">
 <div class="col">

-### Our Mission
+### What is Precious Ones?

+Precious Ones is a non-profit organization dedicated to working with communities to remind women of their worth and encourage sustainability.
+We are committed to make a difference through

+- Women’s education
+- Sewing opportunities
+- Feminine health
+- Business training
+- Children's education

-Through women’s education, sewing opportunities, feminine health and business training, we are empowering women to change their lives, families and their communities.
+We are empowering women to change their lives, families and their communities for generations!

 Through children’s education we will change the trajectory of generations!